CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 ####Assessment History Section####
 The Assessment History graph on the Organization page shows how closed assessment scores for that organization have changed over time based on the date the assessment was closed.
 The chart distinguishes between assessment templates used (separate tracking for CIS Controls v7.1 versus v8) and fluctuates the span of time based on what scores are available for that organization.
+You can click on a data point on this graph to go to the Assessment Dashboard for the corresponding assessment.

 Clicking the information icon beside the graph title (the blue circle with letter 'i' in it) will display in-tool information about the graph.